The Music Box

 Since crafting A Man under the Influence, his career-defining set from five years ago, Escovedo has been reborn.
 Not only did he manage to defy death, but he also lost his father, recovered from his addiction to alcohol, fell in love, and started a family.
 This is a lot for one man to experience in such a short period of time, and not surprisingly, everything through which Escovedo has been of late establishes the conflict that permeates The Boxing Mirror.
 The title track references the battle that rages inside his soul, while the outing as a whole oscillates among dueling pairs of images: inebriation and abstinence, reality and illusion, life and death.

 With so much ground to cover, it isn’t surprising that The Boxing Mirror suffers under the weight of its issues.
 Understandably, Escovedo is still trying to come to terms with everything he has faced, and his confusion can be heard in both his lyrics and in the disorienting music that he and Cale concocted for the affair.
 Escovedo’s attempt to address everything in one fell swoop certainly is as admirable as it is ambitious, and for a moment, he nearly succeeds.
 Ultimately, though, the distillation of his experiences establishes a thematic arc that is too disjointed to function properly.
-Despite its missteps, however, The Boxing Mirror’s songs — which include the unnerving, death-stalked spasms of Deerhead on the Wall and the mournful elegance of Evita’s Lullaby — easily rank among the best that Escovedo has ever penned. bulletbulletbullet ˝
+Despite its missteps, however, The Boxing Mirror’s songs — which include the unnerving, death-stalked spasms of Deerhead on the Wall and the mournful elegance of Evita’s Lullaby — easily rank among the best that Escovedo has ever penned. starstarstar ˝

-The Boxing Mirror is available from Amazon.com.
+The Boxing Mirror is available from Barnes & Noble.

 To order, Click Here!